Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Classification of the radio background

-Having thus selected the test data, we create a training dataset comprising 8,893 models, including 2,893 models with the CMB-only background, 3,000 models with an excess external radio background, and 3,000 models with an excess galactic radio background.
+Having thus selected the test data, we create a training data set comprising 8,893 models, including 2,893 models with the CMB-only background, 3,000 models with an excess external radio background, and 3,000 models with an excess galactic radio background.
 These were chosen randomly out of our full sets of the various models (after excluding the models in the test data).
 Thus, the training data had roughly the same number of models of each class, and covered their full ranges, so the ANN did not know at the training stage that the test data of the two excess radio models would be constrained to have similar global signal ranges.

 In Fig.~\ref{fig:test_models} we present the envelopes of the global signal and power spectrum for the test data of the three different classes of models (CMB only, external, and galactic radio backgrounds).
-The models in the test dataset were excluded from the training dataset, meaning that the ANN classifier did not encounter these test models during hyperparameter tuning and training.
-Therefore, the performance analysis using the test dataset provides a reasonable estimate of the network's prediction accuracy.
+The models in the test data set were excluded from the training data set, meaning that the ANN classifier did not encounter these test models during hyperparameter tuning and training.
+Therefore, the performance analysis using the test data set provides a reasonable estimate of the network's prediction accuracy.
 For classification, we label the models as $``0"$ for CMB only (no excess radio), $``1"$ for external excess radio models, and $``2"$ for galactic excess radio models.